Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: I. Introduction

-So far, no quantitative estimates for the coherence time of a quantum particle have been derived from first principles in physical units within standard field theories for Bose-Einstein condensation which make use of particle number conservation in the canonical ensemble.
-In the following analysis, the coherence time is quantified for a quantum particle in a nearly ideal Bose-Einstein condensate confined in a harmonic trap, starting from a number-conserving quantum field theory for Bose-Einstein condensation \cite{ref-6, ref-13}, assuming sufficiently dilute atomic gases.
-In this context, it is shown that gauging the quantum field is a necessary and sufficient condition for spontaneous symmetry breaking of time reversal and phase gauge symmetry of the quantum field below the critical temperature, provided that the equilibrium state of the gas follows a Boltzmann equilibrium, which maximizes the entropy of the system in the present model.
-Time reversal symmetry and the corresponding phase gauge symmetry of a quantum particle in a Bose-Einstein condensate turn out to be spontaneously broken due to fluctuations of the corresponding entropy which does not rely on coherent particle interactions in this parameter regime, coupling symmetric and asymmetric parts of the underlying fugacity spectrum starting for temperatures at the critical temperature.
-The fact that the coherence time and the maximum entropy at the Boltzmann equilibrium are finite below the critical temperature can be considered as a signature for spontaneous symmetry breaking and therefore particularly indicates the quantum mechanical character of the Boltzmann equilibrium statistics in the present parameter range.
+So far, no quantitative estimates for the phase correlation time between counter-propagating partial waves of a quantum particle have been derived from first principles in physical units within standard field theories for Bose-Einstein condensation which make use of particle number conservation in the canonical ensemble.
+In the following analysis, the coherence time is therefore estimated for a quantum particle in a nearly ideal Bose-Einstein condensate confined in a harmonic trap, within a number-conserving quantum field theory for Bose-Einstein condensation \cite{ref-7, ref-8}, which assumes sufficiently dilute atomic gases.
+The subsequent theory's quantum field and its coherence time can be understood as the spatially averaged field with temporal coherence obtained e.g. by the measurement of reflected laser light from the atomic sample.